 - Label Makers – Having equipment properly labeled will make it easier to gather information about it.
 Labels could have bar codes or QR codes on them to allow for quick, or even automated, data collection.

 - Label Scanners – Having the ability to scan a label with a bar code or QR code can dramatically improve the efficiency of collecting data.

 - Data Analysis Tools – Having collected data fed into a data analysis tool, typically a computer program, can help identify trends and see improvements over time.

-Most companies don’t strictly implement one continuous improvement strategy, but rather adapt existing methodologies to meet their specific needs.
-Using something like lean continuous improvement as a base from which to build on can be a very effective strategy to keep a facility focused on improvement strategies today and long into the future.
+Most companies don’t strictly implement just one strategy, but rather adapt existing methodologies to meet their specific needs.
+Using something like Lean as a base from which to build on can be a very effective strategy to keep a facility focused on improvement strategies today and long into the future.